Facilities Project Approval Request (FPAR)

 Project Teams should navigate to their project in e-Builder to start the Facilities Project Approval Request process.

 A FPAR should be initiated at the first phase at which it is understood that total project costs will exceed the FPAR dollar threshold.

-Please plan ahead and allow sufficient time for input to meet the deadline above.
+Please plan ahead and allow sufficient time for the eB FPAR process to reach the Project Director Review step as noted on the Project Approvals Calendar.
 Should the rare need for an extension arise, the Project Manager should discuss the need with their Director and the Director should submit an email extension request to Andrew Magre briefly describing the situation and the justification for the exception.
 Exceptions to this rule will only be granted if approved in writing.
-Requests for exemption must be submitted prior to the PARs Due in FCS date on the Project Approvals Calendar.
+Requests for exemption must be submitted prior to the FPARs Due in Director Step on the Project Approvals Calendar.